serialport/website/docs/api-binding-mock.md

 ```

 Testing is an important feature of any library.
-To aid in our own tests we've developed a `MockBinding` a fake hardware binding that doesn't actually need any hardware to run.
+To aid in our own tests, we've developed a `MockBinding`, a fake hardware binding that doesn't actually need any hardware to run.
 This class passes all of the same tests as our hardware based bindings and provides a few additional test related interfaces.

 ### Example